 Battery Charger & UPS Glossary

-AC (Alternating Current) An electrical current that continually reverses direction.
+AC (Alternating Current) An electrical current that periodically reverses direction.

 AMBIENT TEMPERATURE.
 The temperature of the environment in the proximity of the power supply.

-AMP Quantitative unit of measurement of electrical current
+AMP Ampere, quantitative unit of measurement of electrical current equal to 1 coulomb of charge per second.

 BANDWIDTH.
-A range of frequencies over which a certain phenomenon is to be considered.
+A range of frequencies over which a certain phenomenon is to be considered, for example noise bandwidth.

 BROWNOUT.
 A reduction of the AC mains' distribution voltage, usually caused deliberately by the utility company to reduce power consumption when demand exceeds generation or distribution capacity.